About Mark Illis

 Mark was born in London in 1963.
 He bought comics, watched Star Trek, went to see The Clash and loved reading and writing.
 He had some short stories published at university, and went on to do an MA in Creative Writing at UEA, where Malcolm Bradbury and Angela Carter were his tutors.
 That was a good year.

 Mark has taught writing in schools, libraries, universities, Reading Prison and Broadmoor Secure Hospital, and has run workshops in Hong Kong and Norway.
-He has taught more than 30 Arvon courses, has given readings at festivals from Brighton to Edinburgh, Cheltenham to King's Lynn, and has reviewed for The Times Literary Supplement, The Spectator and Radio 4's Kaleidoscope.
+He has taught many Arvon courses, has given readings at festivals from Brighton to Edinburgh, Cheltenham to King's Lynn, and has reviewed for The Times Literary Supplement, The Spectator and Radio 4's Kaleidoscope.
 He has recently been working for the charity First Story and for the Royal Literary Fund.
-He’s married with two children and a kitten and is still living in West Yorkshire.
+He’s married with two children and a cat and is still living in West Yorkshire.

 His fourth book, TENDER, was published in 2009, and his fifth, THE LAST WORD, (shortlisted for The Portico Prize) in 2011, both by Salt.